Fitness Model Bruna Rangel Lima Sizzles In A Minuscule Bikini On Instagram

 Prior to posting the snap, Bruna shared a video where she was featured wearing a pair of white hot pants that she teamed with a skimpy fuchsia-colored top that allowed her to flaunt an ample amount of cleavage.

-The model let her hair down, wore a full face of makeup and accessorized with a selection of rings, a few bracelets, a dainty necklace and drop earrings to stay true to her signature style.
+The model let her hair down, wore a full face of makeup, and accessorized with a selection of rings, a few bracelets, a dainty necklace, and drop earrings to stay true to her signature style.

-As can be seen in the video, the footage was filed for the famous energy drink brand, Bang Energy.
+As can be seen in the video, the footage was recorded for the famous energy drink brand, Bang Energy.

 Within a day of going live, the video has been viewed about 60,000 times while fans took their time to leave over 265 comments on the video where they sang praises for Bruna’s incredible physique and beauty.
-Per the geotag, the video was filed at the Delray Beach in Florida.
+Per the geotag, the video was recorded at Delray Beach, Florida.

 According to an article by Famous Birthdays, before Bruna shot to fame, she used to work at a juice bar inside of a local gym.
 Seeing her amazingly fit body and gorgeous looks, people started telling her that she had all the qualities of a fitness model and that she should try her luck in the fitness modeling industry.
 That’s how she found the motivation to start her career.